-Pakistan mostly exported “Food and related” category products than the manufactured goods, raw materials and immediate products while India exporters mostly “agricultural and allied products”.
-Electronics, motorcycles and Indian-made cars are much cheaper than the Pakistani counterpart in the same ways pharmaceutical sector of India is much cheaper than the Pakistan.
-However, like India, Pakistan is importing tyre-related products and chemicals.
-Through trading growers of India enjoy cheap fertilizers, seed and power.
+Pakistan mostly exported “Food and related” category products than the manufactured goods, raw materials, and immediate products while India exporters mostly “agricultural and allied products”.
+Electronics, motorcycles and Indian-made cars are much cheaper than the Pakistani counterpart in the same ways pharmaceutical sector of India is much cheaper than Pakistan.
+However, like India, Pakistan is importing tire-related products and chemicals.
+Through trading growers of India enjoy cheap fertilizers, seed, and power.